The Database Doctor

 4. The writes in the transaction logs are sequential, with each data modification appending to the log

-Does something about the above standout as a bit odd?
+Does something about the above standout as odd?

 Why do the writes need to be sequential (bullet 4)?
 Why can't I just write "somewhere" on disk, using the aggregation tricks we already discussed in the logging to disk blog?
 In fact, wouldn't having multiple logging structures potentially lead to a more scalable database implementation?